T1 vs. BRION League of Legends LCK 2023 Summer Split: Head-to-head, livestream details, and more

 Head-to-head

-T1 and BRION played against each other 25 times.
-The former came out on top in 20 of those games, while the latter only managed to grab five wins.
+T1 and DRX played against each other 18 times in League of Legends, and the former came out on top 14 times while the latter only managed to win four times.

 Previous results

-T1 lost their previous match 0-2 against Hanwha Life Esports in the League of Legends LCK 2023 Summer Split Group Stage.
+T1 lost their previous series 1-2 against BRION at the League of Legends LCK 2023 Summer Split Group Stage.

-Alternatively, BRION were defeated 1-2 by Dplus KIA on the same stage.
+Meanwhile, DRX lost 0-2 in their previous game against Liiv Sandbox in the same stage.

 LCK Summer Split expected rosters